 He was awarded the Order of Lenin, two Orders of the Red Flag, the Order of the Red Star, the Order of the Great Patriotic War, and six medals.
 After the war Grigorenko spent 17 years at the Frunze Academy [in Moscow], first as Head of the Research Department, and later Head of the Cybernetics Department.
 In 1948 he defended his thesis and was awarded the degree of Candidate of Military Sciences.
 In 1959 he was given the military rank of Major-General.

 In 1961 Grigorenko spoke at a Party Conference of the Lenin district in Moscow, calling for the restoration of Leninist principles.
 Following this, he received a Party reprimand and was sacked from his job.
-Six months later he was demoted and sent to Ussuriisk [near Vladivostok].
-The defence of his Doctoral dissertation, fixed for November 1961, was cancelled.
+Six months later he was demoted and sent to Ussuriisk [near Vladivostok in the Soviet Far East].
+The defence of his doctoral dissertation, fixed for November 1961, was cancelled.

 Even in Ussuriisk, Grigorenko did not cease his open protests against the voluntarism of the party leadership then in power, and in February 1964 he was arrested by the KGB.
 To prevent him from opening his mouth at a trial Grigorenko was declared insane, and put in a prison psychiatric hospital in Leningrad, from which he only emerged fifteen months later.
 He had been reduced to the ranks and expelled from the Party, in the meantime, although a sick man should be considered not only not legally responsible for his actions, but also should not have to bear responsibility before Party and administrative organs either.
 The taking of these repressive measures is just one more proof that the tale of Grigorenko’s “insanity” is pure fiction.